Captain-Bacon/aider-compact-search-and-replace/proposed_changes.md

 ## 2. Current Workflow

 1. The AI receives code in text format from files in the chat session.
+This process involves aider/coders/editblock_coder.py, aider/commands.py, and aider/coders/editblock_prompts.py.
 2. The AI processes the code and generates a response, which may include search/replace (S/R) blocks.
 3. If S/R blocks are present in the AI's response, they are parsed and applied to the relevant files.
 4. The changes are then committed to the git repository (if enabled).